-- 3.3.4 To bring national agreements on salaries, wages and conditions into effect on the clear understanding that any issues which are sensitive or have major financial implications will be referred to the PCC for a decision - 3.3.5 To negotiate with, and reach agreements with, recognized trade unions and staff associations on any matters that can be decided locally.
-Any significant agreements must be reported to the PCC. - 3.3.6 To provide the functions detailed by the PCC as part of the annual budget settlement for the Force, delivering them within cash limits and meeting any conditions of the funding imposed by the PCC. - 3.3.7 The numbers and locations of officers and staff to deliver the requirements set out by the PCC in the Police and Crime Plan and specific objectives to the Force, subject to any conditions attached to the cash limit set for the Force by the PCC. - 3.3.8 Detailed financial management delegations are set out in Financial Regulations within this Scheme in Section 4.
+- 7.3.1 To provide the functions detailed by the PCC as part of the annual budget settlement for the Force, delivering them within cash limits and meeting any conditions of the funding imposed by the PCC. - 7.3.2The numbers and locations of officers and staff to deliver the requirements set out by the PCC in the Police and Crime Plan and specific objectives for the Force, subject to any conditions attached to the cash limit set for the Force by the PCC. - 7.3.3 Detailed financial management delegations are set out in Financial Regulations within this Scheme in Section 10.

-3.4 Functions delegated to the Chief Executive of the Office of the PCC
+8 Functions delegated to the Chief Executive of the Office of the PCC

-The Chief Executive is the most senior officer of the OPCC and is the Head of Paid Service.
+- 8.1 The Chief Executive is the most senior officer of the OPCC and is the Head of Paid Service.
 This statutory appointment is made under Schedule 1 to the Police Reform and Social Responsibility Act 2011.
-For the purposes of section 5(1) of the Local Government and Housing Act 1989 (as amended by Reform and Social Responsibility Act 2011) the Chief Executive is designated as the body's monitoring officer with responsibility for ensuring the legality of the actions of the policing body and its officers.

-3.4.1 The formal delegations are as follows:

-- Take day to day action to ensure the efficient and effective management of the Office of the PCC, including the appointment or dismissal of all staff and volunteers with the exception of the Deputy PCC - Ensure the discharge of the PCC's functions, with the exception of those matters within Section 3.2 of this Scheme, giving effect to the decisions and direction of the PCC - Prepare the Police and Crime Plan, consulting with the Chief Constable, for submission to the PCC - Prepare an Annual Report for submission to the Commissioner for the Commissioner to fulfil his statutory duty to report annually on progress against the Police and Crime Plan to the Police and Crime Panel - Provide information to the Police and Crime Panel as lawfully and reasonably required to enable the Panel to carry out its functions - To sign all contracts on behalf of the Police and Crime Commissioner in accordance with the delegated limits specified in the Contract Standing Orders within this Scheme. - To affix the common seal of the Northamptonshire Police and Crime Commissioner to all contracts, were any of the following applies: - Agreements or transactions in respect of which there is no consideration - That relate to the provision of goods and services by the PCC to another body - That are £181,302 (upper threshold of EU Procurement limit) or above in value over the life of the contract - Which grant or convey an interest in land - Which are grants that are £100,000 or above
+For the purposes of section 5(1) of the Local Government and Housing Act 1989 (as amended by Reform and Social Responsibility Act 2011) the Chief Executive is designated as the body's monitoring officer with responsibility for ensuring the legality of the actions of the policing body and its officers. - 8.2 The formal delegations are as follows: - 8.2.1 Take day to day action to ensure the efficient and effective management of the Office of the PCC, including the appointment or dismissal of all staff and volunteers with the exception of the Deputy PCC - 8.2.2 Ensure the discharge of the PCC's functions, with the exception of those matters within Section 6 of this Scheme, giving effect to the decisions and direction of the PCC - 8.2.3 Prepare the Police and Crime Plan, consulting with the Chief Constable, for submission to the PCC - 8.2.4 Prepare an Annual Report for submission to the Commissioner for the Commissioner to fulfil his statutory duty to report annually on progress against the Police and Crime Plan to the Police and Crime Panel. - 8.2.5 Provide information to the Police and Crime Panel as lawfully and reasonably required to enable the Panel to carry out its functions - 8.2.6 To approve arrangements for the signing of all contracts on behalf of the PCC taking into account any requirements specified in the Contract Standing Orders within this Scheme. - 8.2.7 To affix the common seal of the Northamptonshire Police and Crime Commissioner to all contracts, were any of the following applies: - Agreements or transactions in respect of which there is no consideration - That relate to the provision of goods and services by the PCC to another body and which are £300,000 or above in value over the life of the contract